SitePen/dgrid/README.md

 		}
 </pre>

-The d-list components are designed to be highly CSS driven for optimal performance and organization, so visual styling should be controlled through CSS.
+The dgrid components are designed to be highly CSS driven for optimal performance and organization, so visual styling should be controlled through CSS.
 The grid creates classes based on the column ids (or if you provided a className property) with the convention of "column-<column-id>".
 For example, you could define a grid and CSS like:
 <pre>